OmkarDeveloper1/OmkarDeveloper1/README.md

 Cloud Platforms: AWS (S3, Glue, EMR, Redshift)

-Databases: MySQL, Redshift
+Databases: MySQL, Redshift , MongoDB

-DevOps Basics: Linux, Cron, CI/CD workflows
+DevOps Basics: Linux, Cron, CI/CD workflows , Airflow

 📈 I’ve successfully designed and implemented end-to-end data pipelines, enabling efficient data movement, transformation, and aggregation at scale.
 Whether ingesting millions of rows via Sqoop, orchestrating flows with NiFi, or processing terabytes of data in Spark, I take pride in crafting solutions that are not only performant but also production-ready.

 💡 My hands-on approach to troubleshooting, optimization, and design allows me to handle complex engineering problems with speed and precision.
-I enjoy collaborating on projects that demand a deep understanding of both the data and the architecture that supports it.🚀 Passionate and results-driven Big Data Engineer with deep expertise in building scalable, distributed data processing systems across diverse industries.
-I bring a strong foundation in Hadoop internals, data ingestion, distributed processing, and cloud-native architectures, enabling organizations to turn raw data into actionable insights. 🔧 Core Expertise: Big Data Ecosystem: HDFS, YARN, MapReduce Ingestion Tools: Sqoop, Apache NiFi Data Warehousing: Apache Hive, Snowflake ETL & Processing: Apache Spark (Scala), Spark SQL, DataFrames, Datasets Programming: Scala, Python, Shell Scripting Cloud Platforms: AWS (S3, Glue, EMR, Redshift) Databases: MySQL, Redshift DevOps Basics: Linux, Cron, CI/CD workflows 📈 I’ve successfully designed and implemented end-to-end data pipelines, enabling efficient data movement, transformation, and aggregation at scale.
-Whether ingesting millions of rows via Sqoop, orchestrating flows with NiFi, or processing terabytes of data in Spark, I take pride in crafting solutions that are not only performant but also production-ready. 💡 My hands-on approach to troubleshooting, optimization, and design allows me to handle complex engineering problems with speed and precision.
 I enjoy collaborating on projects that demand a deep understanding of both the data and the architecture that supports it.
 </p>

 ###